AgileVentures/av-static-website/source/blog_articles/2018-05-10-testing-hell.html.markdown

 It's difficult because I just invested time over the last three days to get the acceptance tests running on my computer so that I might be able to start some project related acceptance tests and drive from them.
 Now having seemingly been within grasp of that point something has changed and I'm in a worse state regarding the tests that I was previously.

 Same problem on the develop branch ... could this possibly be due to me upgrading phantomjs for the paironauts project the other day?

+It turns out that was unrelated (I think).
+Ultimately this problem went away when I deleted the node modules and reinstalled ... sigh ...